Who Is A Transport Manager?

 For instance, the manager must ensure drivers aren’t pulling extended shifts or getting overworked.

 The manager is also responsible for keeping all records associated with a company’s transportation operation.
 Hence, most employers often require that managers have record-keeping skills.

-What Laws Should a Transport Manager Be Conversant With?
+What Laws Should A Transport Manager Be Knowledgeable Of?

 One of the most significant duties of a manager relates to compliance.

 She must ensure that all aspects of your transport operation—both the vehicles and drivers—comply with the law.